clausejs/clausejs/README.md

 ## Why Clause

-In fact, Clause does a lot more than just data validation and function argument checking.
+> If a programming language is regarded as a tool to aid the programmer, it should give him the greatest assistance in the most difficult aspects of his art, namely program design, documentation, and debugging.
+>
+> — *C. A. R. Hoare, Hints on Programming Language Design*

-Clause's ultimate goal is to provide *the defining contract* for your JS app.
-By asking you to write clauses for your data and functions *only once*, Clause strives at getting as much leverage out your effort as possible, including
+Clause aims at providing *the defining contract* for your JavaScript project.

+By writing clauses for your data and functions *only once*, you can get a lot of leverage out your effort, including

 - Clearly defined specifications for your app's functions and data structures
 - Mathematically sound, plain-old-object style contracts that can be compared against previous and future versions to **detect breaking changes**